jaxx0rr/TrackSwitcher/README.md

 Servo → NodeMCU

-You can cut the Orange Servo wire at the end and use part of a dupont wire to bind it to D5 on the Nodemcu.
+You can just cut the Orange Servo wire at the end and use part of a dupont wire to bind it to D5 on the Nodemcu.

 Brown → GND